Dhadhazi/storefront-backend-api/README.md

 - Run `NPM install` to install the node packages
 - Run `db-migrate up` command to migrate the database
 - Start the app with `NPM start`
-- Application runs in port 8000 by default (can be changed in config), database runs in port you set it up
+- Application runs in port 8000 by default (can be changed in config), database runs in port 5432 by default

 ## Tests